Notable Achievements in the Last Decade

 - Gil Refael established new means to realize and measure Majorana fermions.

-- Mark Scheel and Kip Thorne succeeded in building simulation-based catalogs of gravitational waveforms from black hole mergers for Advanced LIGO.
+- Mark Scheel, Saul Teukolsky, and Kip Thorne built the high-precision simulation-based catalogs of gravitational waveforms from black hole mergers that were used to interpret Advanced LIGO's discoveries of these events.

 - John Schwarz developed a new idea for the low-energy description of membranes in M theory.